 Taking chess classes is another great way to boost your child’s confidence in the game.
 All of our classes feature an interactive curriculum in a fun group setting and are a perfect fit for children of all ages and skill levels.
 Our classes focus on improving critical thinking skills and learning good sportsmanship - all while building each child’s confidence and self-esteem.

 Interested in trying a class with us?
-Search for available classes near you!
+Contact us today to learn about Chess Wizards classes near you!